-‘The Talk’ Star Amanda Kloots Sizzles In Bikini And Pigtails In Palm Springs
+'The Talk' Star Amanda Kloots Sizzles In Bikini And Pigtails In Palm Springs

-The Talk co-host Amanda Kloots put her flawless figure on show in a bikini and pigtails for a stunning new snap shared to her Instagram from a trip to Palm Springs.
-The 38-year-old dancer and fitness instructor posted the photo on February 7 as she posed in the sun in front of the mountains.
+The Talk co-host Amanda Kloots put her flawless figure on show in a bikini and pigtails for a stunning new snap shared to her Instagram.
+The 38-year-old dancer and fitness instructor posted the photo on February 7 as she posed in the sun in front of the mountains, during a trip to Palm Springs.

-Amanda stood with her left leg bent and her toes pointed as she flashed some skin in a black-and-white horizontally striped crop top-style swim number with spaghetti straps over both shoulders.
+Amanda stood with her left knee bent and her toes pointed as she flashed some skin in a black-and-white horizontally striped crop top-style swim number with spaghetti straps over both shoulders.

 She gave a glimpse at her impressive abs in between the top and matching high-waisted bottoms, which covered her navel and showcased her slim middle.